 (iv) Formally agree to comply with the quality assurance standards as set forth in the Statutes of this Consortium, the EMCI Core Curriculum and the EMCI Quality Assurance Standards;

 (v) Meet any other quality requirements set forth by the General Assembly or the Governing Board.

 5.3 Applications for membership are submitted to the Governing Board.
-If receivable, the application is forwarded to the QAMC to initiate the admission procedure according to the EMCI Quality Assurance Standards.
+If receivable, the application is forwarded to the Quality Assurance and Membership Committee (QAMC) to initiate the admission procedure according to the EMCI Quality Assurance Standards.
 A decision to approve an application for membership shall require a three-quarters majority of the Consortium’s full membership by secret ballot.
 Should an application for membership not obtain the required majority, the applicant may file a new request for membership in the second calendar year following the date of a negative decision rendered by the General Assembly.

 5.4 A Member may resign from the Consortium upon giving notice of not less than three months by registered mail addressed to the President or Vice-President of the Consortium.

 Non-members may apply for recognition of their post-graduate degree program.
 To obtain such recognition, they must meet all the EMCI core criteria.
 Recognition is granted for a period of three academic years.
 Recognized programs may use the EMCI logo.

 Article 6: Suspension and Exclusion of a Member